-To become a CFA charterholder, you need 36 months of relevant work experience gained before, during or after you participate in the CFA Program.
-Full-time and part-time jobs count as long as your duties are related to the investment decision-making process.
-Work experience requirement for entering the Program is 48 months.
+To become a CFA charterholder, you need 4,000 hours of relevant work experience gathered in a minimum of 36 months and gained before, during or after you participate in the CFA Program.
+Work experience requirements are also among the CFA Program entrance criteria as a viable alternative to a degree.

 Then, for those who pass all 3 levels of their CFA exam, many requirements are set out before becoming a CFA charterholder gets possible.
 These again involve work experience.